 Teacher Webinar - 'Creating Safety in Uncertain Times'

-Alongside our main programme we are working with schools to support them through Covid-19.
-There is a webinar for teachers on "Creating Safety in Uncertain Times".
+"Creating Safety in Uncertain Times".
 The webinar offers an opportunity for reflection, a theoretical framework and a toolbox of practical ideas to implement in the classroom.

 We have also created a document with some suggested activities that teachers can implement straight away to support classes at this time, particularly those dealing with the disruption of bubble closures and absent children and teachers.
 This is accompanied by a worksheet for children.